exnryptedDino/Website/alliances/alliances.md

 ---

 # Alliances
-This section contains all information regarding alliances with BloxStreet.
+This section contains all information regarding alliances with BloxWorld.